-LONDON (AP) — The European Medicines Agency says it has started a review of emergency contraceptives to see if they are less effective in overweight women.
+LONDON (AP) — The European Medicines Agency says it has started a review of emergency contraceptives to see if they work less well in heavy women.

-In November, French drug maker HRA Pharma announced its morning-after pill didn't work in women heavier than 80 kilograms (176 pounds) and changed its labels to warn patients after consulting with European regulators.
+In November, French drug maker HRA Pharma announced its morning-after pill Norvelo was less effective in women weighing more than 75 kilograms (165 pounds) and that it didn't work in women more than 80 kilograms (176 pounds).
+HRA Pharma changed its labels to warn patients after consulting with European regulators.

 In a statement on Friday, the EMA said it would evaluate new data suggesting that a high body weight could compromise the effectiveness of the morning-after pill.

 "This is an efficacy issue," said Monika Benstetter, an agency spokeswoman.
 "We need to find out what the association is with (body mass index) and if there is a cut-off threshold for when the medicine becomes less effective."

 HRA Pharma's Norlevo contains levonorgestrel, the same active ingredient in other medicines including ellaOne, Levonnelle and Levodonna.

 Benstetter said the EMA needed to perform an assessment of all products in the same category as Norlevo to ensure labels across the European Union are consistent.
 She said there was no timeline on when the review would be completed.

 In November, the U.S. Food and Drug Administration said it was also studying the issue.

 The morning-after pill can be taken up to 72 hours after unprotected sex.
 It contains a higher dose of the hormone in regular birth control pills and works by preventing ovulation or fertilization of an egg.
 It has no effect if a woman is already pregnant.